StanbrookBuyer/ES-631-Envirometrics/Week 5/R-time-series-autocorrelation/r_tutorial.md

 No correlations go above the blue lines.
 You can sometimes get a spike edging above the blue lines even with white noise.
 Sometimes randomess can result in correlations but they should not be very strong.

 If there's a pattern to your spikes, that is usually another good sign that you have autocorrelation structure in your time series

-**HAVE STUDENTS LOAD do the lag plot and ACF for precip and rodents.
-Tell them to do PPT first then rodents, their reaction to the rodent plot will be a signal for when they've finished the exercise**

 ```{r}
 gg_lag(data_ts, rain, geom= "point") + labs(x= "lagged value")